haganjam/InvTraitR/README.md

 Pipeline to assign biomass-length allometry equations and other traits to a taxonomic name based on taxonomic hierarchy.

+## next steps:

+The next step is to input all the equation and length data and create the database.
+Then, make a test script to robustly test these different functions.

+Finally, we will need to integrate the gbif database as well.
+This should be simply about creating gbif versions of the different databases but it will be more complicated...
+Probably.

 ## scripts: functions

 This folder contains functions that are used in multiple parts of the pipeline.